Te Kīwai Fund is a two-year pilot partnership with Te Pūtahitanga o Te Waipounamu.

-The pilot will be evaluated by Sport NZ and Te Pūtahitanga o Te Waipounamu to assess the viability of the initiative and whether it can be extended in future years.
+The pilot will be evaluated by Sport NZ and Te Pūtahitanga o Te Waipounamu to assess the viability of the initiative.
 It will also help inform future policy on how to further reduce participation barriers for tamariki and rangatahi Māori.

 Find out more about Variety and Active Me – Kia Tū.